bjornedstrom/conkeror-bookmarks/README.md

 ==================
 Copyright (c) Björn Edström <be@bjrn.se> 2011.

 The idea here is to make some kind of bookmark manager for conkeror (the web browser).

-Currently, the code here just implements a command to conkeror,
+Currently though, the code here just implements a command to conkeror,

 `M-x list-bookmarks`